The concepts and connections between concepts which are to receive special

 This issue of the level of reiteration and this question of the primacy of

-the numeral base used or to be used in different contexts also touches on
+the numeral radix used or to be used in different contexts also touches on

 the relevancy (relevance or irrelevance) of the kind of mean, such as the